Rape culture: Pakistan

+United Kingdom

+The Investigations into the Rotherham child sexual exploitation scandal and Grooming gangs scandal describe a culture of gang rapes and child sexual abuse.

 Societies in which rape is almost non-existent

 There are societies in which rape is almost non-existent, such as the Minangkabau of Indonesia.
-According to anthropologist Peggy Sanday, rape is less likely to occur within cultures that are peaceful (have low rates of interpersonal violence), promote mutual respect between the sexes, and lack an ideology of male toughness (machismo).
+According to anthropologist Peggy Reeves Sanday, rape is less likely to occur within cultures that are peaceful (have low rates of interpersonal violence), promote mutual respect between the sexes, and lack an ideology of male toughness (machismo).
 The society of Minangkabau has an Islamic religious background of complementarianism and places a greater number of men than women in positions of religious and political power.
 The culture is also matrilineal, so inheritance and proprietorship pass from mother to daughter.
 The society of Minangkabau exhibits the ability of societies to eradicate rape without social equity of genders.

 Criticisms

 Some writers, academics and groups have disputed the existence or prevalence of rape culture or described the concept as harmful.
 Others believe that rape culture exists, but disagree with certain interpretations or analyses of it.